 Now that you have a clear picture of who’s communicating (your bot persona and your user ID) and what they’re talking about (your use cases), it’s time to write the dialogues.

-While our AI technology is very good, it is not yet capable of understanding every user utterance well enough in order to reply in a correct way — no matter how well the script is written, in tricky situations, it will most likely fail.
-So after writing the happy flows, write out the most likely ways a user might go off track and how you’re going to deal with that.
-The sample dialog should help those pain points, as will user testing.
+While Chatlayer's AI technology is very good, it is not yet capable of understanding every user utterance well enough in order to reply in a correct way.
+So the next step after writing the happy flows is to write out the most likely ways a user might go off track and how you’re going to deal with that.

 What if a user asks your bot how it’s doing?
 What if they tell the bot they don’t like it?
 What if they want another suggestion?
 What happens if the user wants to book a table for two, but one person is allergic to gluten and the other one doesn’t eat fish?